- SQL Server 2008 - How to Encrypt Your Data Using Transparent Data Encryption (TDE)

 Ready for one more article?

-With the advent of GDPR, business data security concerns are growing, and an area that was once overlooked is in evidence more than ever now.
+With the advent of Better quality of care, business data security concerns are growing, and an area that was once overlooked is in evidence more than ever now.
 As a result, IT professionals, especially DBAs, have been looking for ways to reduce the risk of data exposure and one way to do this is to encrypt data to prevent unauthorized access by third parties.

 My idea in this article is to demonstrate a SQL Server solution that lets you encrypt data, which is the Always Encrypted, available from SQL Server 2016 on Express, Standard, Enterprise, and Developer editions (Express and Standard from 2016 SP1).